 Source: *U.S. Bureau of Labor Statistics

 Formal educational requirements are highly dependent upon the level of responsibility of the position and inclination of the hiring physician.
-Most prefer, at minimum, an associate's degree in office administration, allied health, or related medical field.
-This entry-level position provides an opportunity to learn the basic functions of a medical practice and often serves as a path for advancement into management and clinical positions.
+Most prefer at minimum an associate's degree in office administration, allied health, or related medical field.
+This entry-level position provides an opportunity to learn the basic functions of medical practice and often serves as a path for advancement into management and clinical positions.
 Formal education speeds this process and provides a foundation for additional learning.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics forecasts a much-faster-than-average increase of 23% in the number of medical assistant positions, from 2014-2024.
-The wage of a doctor's assistant is highly variable and greatly dependent upon level of responsibility.
-The BLS reported an annual median salary of $30,590 for medical assistants in 2015.
+The U.S. Bureau of Labor Statistics forecasts a much-faster-than-average increase of 29% in the number of medical assistant positions, from 2016-2026.
+The wage of a doctor's assistant is highly variable and greatly dependent upon the level of responsibility.
+The BLS reported an annual median salary of $32,480 for medical assistants in 2017.

 Alternate Career Options

 Those more interested in assisting with administrative and clinical tasks in a dental office might want to explore this occupation.
 The education requirements vary by state, with some requiring only a high school diploma and on-the-job training, while other states require completion of accredited programs with possible licensing exams.
 The BLS projected much-faster-than-average job growth of 19%, from 2016-2026, and reported an annual median wage in 2017 of $37,630.